RichardZJM/Small-Cell-MTP-Training/README.md

 - If an initial training set is provided but no potential, a new potential is trained first.
 - Providing an initial potential **without** an initial training set is invalid.
 - There are rudimentary checks to resume terminated runs.
+- Be careful with Quantum Espresso verbosity, which may affect the parsers

 ## Customization